dmalenic/mc14500b/README.md

 - The assembler output adopted for a simulator in [mc14500-sim/projects/](mc14500-sim/programs).

+Some are ported to Erturk's [RetroShield 14500](#my-programs-for-erturk-kocalars-retroshield-14500) hardware.

 The most interesting demo programs are:

 ### One Dimension Conway's Game of Life